Self defense: when the problem occurs, it’s too late to understand

 To gain good results, we must carry out all that is fundamental to our goal (not necessarily linked only to the struggle):

-- Ability to manage our emotions (read How to use emotions in workout and combat)
+- Ability to manage our emotions (read for example How to use emotions in workout and combat)

 - Planning attitude to prevent problems (read )